Contentstack-Solutions/Contentstack-CSV-Import/README.md

       * `newman run contentstack_csv_import__postman_collection.json -e contentstack_csv_import__environment2.json -d ../uscities.csv`
       * _(Optional)_ Add `--delay-request 100` to the command to avoid rate limiting by Contentstack.
       * _(Optional)_ Add `-n 10` to the end of the command if you want to limit Newman to create only 10 entries.
-4. See the City Entries appear in Contentstack.
+4. See the City Entries appear and publish in Contentstack.

 ## Python Example
 _Work in progress_